Hilton hotel concierge desk

 No threshold.
 Standard earning, no status benefits.

-The top achievable tier through stays.
-100% bonus points, executive lounge access, complimentary suite upgrade subject to availability, 48-hour room guarantee.
+The volume-traveller tier, down from 60 nights in 2025.
+100% bonus points, executive lounge access, suite upgrades subject to availability, and the 48-hour room guarantee.

 What Hilton Honors actually delivers